GovTechSG/ship-hats-overview/use-techpass-to-access-ship-hats-and-tools.md

 # Use TechPass to access SHIP-HATS and tools

-With the introduction of TechPass as a Single Sign-On to access SHIP-HATS and the integrated tools, minor changes are made to their login process.
+With the introduction of TechPass as a Single Sign-On to access SHIP-HATS and the integrated tools on both GSIB and GMD devicecs, minor changes are made to the login process.

 ?> Once TechPass is enabled, you will see the changes below.